About Pathways to Impact

 - consider broader beneficiaries, likely impact on them and appropriate mechanisms for realising these potential impacts

 - focussed on knowledge exchange and impact generation rather than narrowly focused, end focused or purely for dissemination purposes

 - clearly laid out in terms of timelines when each impact activity will be carried out

-Further information is available from the RCUK website (please see external links).
+Further information is available from the RCUK website (see external links).